arcln/koak/README.md

 | `double` | `42.0` or `42.` |
 | `string` | `"Here is a string."` |

-For reassigning a variable
+To reassign a variable
 ```C
 foo = 0;
 ```

 #### Operations

-Operations can be perform on variables or values.
+Operations can be performed on variables or values.

 ##### Operations on two values